 The Dashboard was launched in September 2018 by Celia Ingham Clark, NHS England’s Medical Director for Clinical Effectiveness, alongside Care Minister Caroline Dinenage at Imperial College Healthcare NHS Trust.
 Secretary of State for Health and Social Care, Matt Hancock, has spoken about the Dashboard; “Sepsis is a devastating condition that is notoriously tricky to diagnose, so I’m delighted to support this important new tool.
 Not only will it let clinicians understand the impact of different interventions for sepsis, but crucially, in the future it could help analyse which infections lead to sepsis more often.
 It is yet another example of how technology is improving patient care in the NHS.”

-In Summer 2018 the Dashboard was proudly shortlisted for a HSJ award 2018 in ‘Enhancing Care by Sharing Data and Information’.
+In Autumn 2018 the Dashboard was proudly shortlisted for a HSJ award 2018 in ‘Enhancing Care by Sharing Data and Information’.
 The Dashboard shows the power and importance of the use of data in the right context.
 It is the exciting first step in gaining a clearer understanding of the scale of sepsis and will underpin the future of conversations about how to plan and prepare leading to better patient outcomes.

 The team are now holding a series of webinars to help build on this work and look ahead for 2019.